-All students will meet the HBSE requirement for Community Organization by completing
+All students will meet the HBSE requirement for Community Organization by completing Diversity and Social Justice in Social Work (SW 504).

-SW 500 and SW 502 (unless exempted).
 Additional advanced HBSE courses may be enrolled in to meet elective requirements.

 Note: The same course used to fulfill a Practice Method Concentration cannot also be used to fulfill a minor method requirement.
 Additionally if a course in the practice method category is used as a substitution for another degree required course (which is rare) that course cannot also be used to fulfill the Practice Method Concentration requirement or that of the optional minor.